"LOUIS" (registered name TBD)

 April 14, 2023 was a whirlwind.
 My sister Kate was due in for a visit from Ohio; she was showing her dogs (Felyx, American Hairless Terrier and Boo, Pointer) in Perry GA over the weekend.
 Her classes ran late so she didn't get here before dark.
 Meanwhile Callie started dripping milk.
 She was only just at Day 320 two days earlier on the 12th, and this was her first foal.
 But she had been making a bag for a month which gave me a bit of anxiety as she wasn't officially due until May 2.
 I brought her into the barn so I could watch on the foalcam while we went out to eat.
 Callie got restless but settled somewhat by the time we got back from dinner and had a delicious slice of buttermilk pie for desert, made by my neighbor friend Junetta O'Neal (thank you Junetta!).
 I was watching the monitor and saw Callie lie down with her butt in the corner of the stall.
 I couldn't really see what was going on, but the way her tail was up made me say "Kate we need to go to the barn, NOW".

 Kate is a small animal vet, but had never seen a horse born.
 Was she in for a treat!
 I think she filmed every aspect of the ensuing drama!
 After a bit of a time getting those HUGE shoulders out of Callie we have a buckskin colt with 4 white feet and a star.
-I expect he is splash.
+I expect he is splash, testing is pending along with his registration.
 Funnily enough neither parent has a lick of white, but Old Guard carries splash... if anyone ever wondered how these pinto genes survived in our Morgan gene pool, here's how!

 KS Bluestem The Old Guard